 So you wanna be a singer?
-I myself am a songwriter at heart, but I found it quite difficult working with certain vocalist who were unable to express my songs the way I had written them.
-Unfortunately this is the case for many songwriters.
+I myself am a songwriter at heart, but I found it quite difficult working with a certain vocalist who was unable to express my songs the way I had written them.
+Unfortunately, this is the case for many songwriters.
 It became clear that the only way I could get my songs sung how I wanted them to be, was to find a way to sing them myself.

 I had taken to songwriting pretty easily and thought singing couldn’t be much harder, but it was.
 There is a lot required for using one’s voice.
-You have to know style, pitch, key, melody, inflection and breathing.
+You have to have a knowledge of style, pitch, key, melody, inflection, and breathing.
 So much to master.

 I didn’t realize how difficult it could be until my first real opportunity presented itself.

-Unfortunately so many things went wrong that were both in and out of my control.
+Unfortunately, after that evert.
+I was told to “Stick with playing only the keyboard”.
+So many things went wrong that were both in and out of my control.
+I just hadn’t done the work to prepared myself.
 It was an outside venue.
 The monitoring system was apparently only for looks (little sarcasm).
 One of the biggest issues was that I had never actually learned to listen to myself sing live or outside before.
 Up to that point I had only worked on my vocals by singing in a perfectly isolated environment.
-I was using the perfect EQ and the perfect mix in my expensive headphones.
-But singing outside is not like singing in a well calibrated studio.
+I was using the perfect EQ and the perfect mix using my expensive headphones.
+But singing outside is not like singing in a well-calibrated studio.

-I learned a number of important things from that one event.
+I did, however, learn a number of important things from that one event.
 The first is to learn the importance of simply listening.
-In fact it is more important to listen first than anything else.
+In fact, it is more important to listen first than anything else.
 Once you understand your environment you can get a better handle on exactly what you will need to do in order to be your best.

 Know that singing isn’t simply about holding a microphone and knowing lyrics.
-It is more about being prepared for any situation and still allowing your abilities to out shine any technical glitches that may occur.
+It is more about being prepared for any situation and still allowing your abilities to outshine any technical glitches and issues that may occur.